x-govuk/govuk-eleventy-plugin/docs/layouts/post.md

 > [!NOTE]
 > View an [example page that uses this layout (opens in a new tab)](/example/post){target=example}

-To use this layout, make `post` the value for a page’s `layout` key:
+To use this layout, make `post` the value for a page’s `layout` front matter option:

 ```yaml
 ---